MchainNetwork/mchain-docs/logbook/2023-10-13-contract-addresses.md

 hide_table_of_contents: false
 ---

 Hey MARine! 👋 Looking for the MAR ERC20 contract addresses?
 We’ve got you covered!
-In the Logbook & MChain Docs, we’ve compiled all the addresses you need, neatly organized by network for your convenience.
+In the Logbook & Mchain Docs, we’ve compiled all the addresses you need, neatly organized by network for your convenience.
 Get instant access to the information!

 ### [MAR ERC20 Contract Addresses by Network](https://docs.mchain.network/docs/mar-erc20/specifications)